 Includes Q and A after performance with composer and cast.

 by Wolfgang Amadeus Mozart (1756-1791)

 The music and characters of Mozart’s beloved Marriage of Figaro have captured the hearts of opera lovers since Figaro’s premiere in Vienna in 1786.
 Servants Figaro and his promised Susanna prepare for their wedding, only to find that his employer, Count Almaviva, has impure intentions.
 Fearing that the Count wants to seduce Susanna, Figaro sets about scheming to outsmart him.
 Meanwhile, the lovely Countess, to whom Susanna is ever faithful, begins to suspect the same and devises her own trap to catch the Count in his mischief.
 The classes battle in a light-hearted comedy sung in Italian and featuring some of Mozart’s most beautiful melodies.

 July 30 | 2:00 PM

 Tribute to Jake Heggie

 MMF honors American Composer Jake Heggie with an evening of all of the composer's music.
-The program includes Opera scenes from Three Decembers, Another Sunrise, and Dead Man Walking with additional Song Cycles.
+The program includes Opera scenes from Three Decembers, Another Sunrise, and other operas with additional Song Cycles.